bolt/docs/source/templates.md

   - `{{ foo }}` is a simple output tag.
 Whatever is in the variable `foo` gets sent to the browser.
   - `{# foo #}` is a comment.
 Use it to add comments to your templates, that don't do anything. they are comparible to the HTML comments like `<!-- foo -->`, except for the fact that Twig comments don't get sent to the browser, so you can't see them using 'view source'.

+Inside these tags you can use expressions, statements, variables, functions and modifiers.
+We'll give some quick examples here, but for in-depth coverage you should read the Twig manual.

+  - `{{ foo }}` outputs the variable `foo`.
+Nothing more, nothing less.
+  - `{{ bar(foo) }}` outputs the results of the function 'bar()'.
+In this case, 'foo' is used as an argument in the function, so the output is most likely dependant on the contents of 'foo'.
+  - `{{ foo|bar }}` Outputs the variable 'foo', but with 'bar' as a modifier.
+If 'foo' is "hello", `{{ foo|upper }}` would output "HELLO".
+  - `{% if foo == "bar" %}` is a statement that tests if the variable 'foo' is equal to the value "bar".
+If so, the part that's between the opening statement and the corresponding `{% endif %}` will be rendered to the browser.

 <h3>Strict variables</h3>

 Pilex sets 'strict_variables' in Twig to `false` by default.
 This will mean you will get not warnings if you try to use a variable that doesn't exist.
 This makes it easier to use conditional outputting, because it will allow you to do the following, regardless if `content` or `content.image` exist in the current page.